thallars/IndustrialLineSimulator/README.md

 ### Services

 - `/conveyor/start`
   Starts the conveyor.
-May go backwards by setting `forward` to false.
-May go with different speed by setting `speed`.
+  - `forward`
+    Goes forward if true, backwards otherwise.
+  - `speed`
+    Speed of the conveyor.
+- `/conveyor/stop`
+  Stops the conveyor.
 - `/pusher/push`
   Performs a single push by the pusher.
 - `/props/spawn`
   Spawns a prop on the conveyor.
+  - `random`
+    If true, chooses a prop randomly from the pool.
+  - `target`
-May spawn random from the pool by setting `random` to true, or may be chosen manually by setting `random` to false and varying `target` (if true, it will be sorted out).
+    Sets type of the prop (if true, it will be sorted out).
+    Works only if `random` is off.